Still a “relentless” supporter.

 But yeah, I’m not sure what else to put for today’s topic.
 If there’s anything you’d like to know, you’re more than welcome to ask.

-sharkchunks asked: Well said on all points.
+sharkchunks said: Well said on all points.
 I have to recognize as well that you have followed the subject with far closer interest than I have and in the future, I'll probably just defer to your knowledge of what they have and haven't done, especially as we agree about the level of illegal actions they used to take, and that the level has indeed become more palatable, even to me.
 Colon juice is far kinder than the stereotypical eco-fury of the 80s.

 What I would do about the situation, or rather what I am doing: Propagandizing for stricter enforcement of the current laws, with an eye toward changing the laws to encourage economies not dependent on hunting (Seals, whales, anything) and eventually, a drastic improvement of animal welfare laws.
 This sounds like a miniscule and impotent approach to Japan at first but consider the state of the global mishmash of hunting cultures- They are dying, fast.
 We need only guide the bodies to collapse in the right place.
 Commercials, films like the Cove and other such projects are in the end more likely to affect real change.
 Unlike the image of ramming a Japanese Whaling boat, it doesn't look like much but Sea Shepherd's gung ho activities actually hurt in the long run.
 Though they can stop a season, they can't change the laws.
 On the contrary they make people like me look like lunatic terrorists for bringing up the subject.
 So my principal gripe is a standard self centered Satanic one- They make my job harder.